 * There are other wood species we can use upon your request like Cypress, Walnut, Birch, Spruce, White fir and more upon your request.

-There’s a growing demand in the market right now for wood that has been reclaimed from old buildings such as churches, barns, factories, schoolhouses, and the like to be used in the new construction of timber frame homes.
-This option is environmentally conscious while also giving your home a unique story.
+There’s a growing demand in the market right now for wood that has been reclaimed from old buildings such as churches, barns, factories, and schoolhouses.
+The use of reclaimed timbers is environmentally conscious while also giving your home a unique story.

-While we are sourcing more reclaim wood from older structures that are being disassembled , the timing and availability of repurposed material varied greatly.
+While we can source reclaim wood from older structures that are being disassembled, the timing and availability of repurposed material greatly varies.
 If your preference is to use reclaimed timbers in the construction of your home, contact us as early in the process as possible, especially if you are looking for a specific species of wood.
 Reclaimed timbers need to either be x-rayed for nails and hardware before they can be put through our machine or each piece will need to be cut by hand, both of which are expensive and time consuming.
 As a more affordable option, we can re-create the look of reclaimed timbers with a variety of textures and finishes.
-We can hand hewn, wire brush, and even add axe marks and nail holes to create a weathered and distressed appearance.
+We can hand hewn, wire brush, and even add axe marks and nail holes to create a weathered and distressed look.

 Preparation and Drying Process

-Proper Preparation, Time-Tested Practices: Beyond your choice of woods, the biggest question is how your timbers are prepared before they’re cut will also influence the frame’s strength and appearance.
+Proper Preparation & Time-Tested Practices: Beyond your choice of woods, the method in which your timbers are prepared before they’re cut will also influence the frame’s strength and appearance.

 To facilitate the air drying process, we sticker each timber with 4x4s, setting them on blocks to expose their ends to the open air.
 Air-dry timbers go through a gradual drying cycle until they reach a moisture content of 19% or less which is what the West Coast Lumber Inspection Bureau (WCLIB) considers to be air dried.
 Moisture content is measured as a ratio of the weight of the water in the wood relative to its dry weight and is given as a percentage (%MC).
 A moisture meter reader is a special instrument we use to test moisture content prior to fabrication.
 This tool is inserted in the timber to ensure that it’s 19% or less.